Kabenge42/Finance_ML_Analytics_Platform/README.md

 ## Testing

-The project uses Python's built-in `unittest` framework with 74 test modules covering data loading, preprocessing, features, models, evaluation, and integration.
-See [docs/code_guidelines.md](docs/code_guidelines.md) v1.2 for TDD conventions and standards.
+The project uses Python's built-in `unittest` framework with 83 test modules covering data loading, preprocessing, features, models, evaluation, portfolio optimization, and integration.
+See [docs/code_guidelines.md](docs/code_guidelines.md) v1.3+ for TDD
+conventions and standards.
 The full suite can be slow; prefer selective execution during development (see below).

 ### Run All Tests